Accident - G-CKYT

 It is recommended that the Civil Aviation Authority introduces mitigations to reduce, as far as reasonably practicable, the risk of a catastrophic failure resulting from contact between the gimbal block and the roll stop bar on all gyroplanes fitted with the Rotorkopf III rotor head and those of similar design.

-The CAA is planning to undertake a regulatory review and will carry this out as an additional activity to the BCAR Section T working group mentioned later in this update.
-In carrying out this review, we will liaise with SMEs both within the CAA and externally.
-We shall aim to conduct this review and draw any conclusions as soon as is reasonably practicable.
+The CAA has commenced its regulatory review as an additional activity to the BCAR Section T working group that is mentioned later in this update.
+We are currently liaising with SMEs within the CAA and externally and will draw any conclusions as soon as is reasonably practicable.

 Safety Recommendation: 2024-018